-Chapman attorney plays key role in supporting Illinois name change legislation
+Chapman attorney plays key role in supporting Illinois name change legislation to protect domestic abuse survivors.

-CHICAGO, August 13, 2018 - Chapman and Cutler LLP attorney Sara Ghadiri has played a key role in supporting legislation to expand protections for survivors of domestic abuse and stalking.
-Illinois Governor Bruce Rauner signed Senate Bill 2330 into law on August 10, 2018, amending current state law to permit courts to waive the publication requirement in name-change petitions for victims of domestic abuse or stalking.
-The new law goes into effect January 1, 2019.
+CHICAGO, January 2, 2019 - On August 10, 2018, Illinois Governor Bruce Rauner signed Senate Bill 2330 into law, amending current state law to permit courts to waive the publication requirement in name-change petitions for victims of domestic abuse or stalking.
+The new law, which expands protections for survivors of domestic abuse and stalking, went into effect January 1, 2019.
+Chapman and Cutler LLP attorney Sara Ghadiri, who also serves as the firm's Pro Bono Counsel, played a key role in supporting the legislation.